 Denny Condron responded with a great saga of his use of finely tuned

 skills to track down and ultimately resolve a bad case of interference

 in the 2-meter amateur radio band.
 Although names are omitted to protect

 the innocent (and the guilty) parties, it is good to know that the offending

 operation.
 This is a fine example of the term "unintentional radiation,"

 and usually oblivious parties.
-Denny noted separately
+Denny noted separately that this tale

-it to me for consideration.
+to me for consideration.
+Thanks.

 Tracking Down a Mystery Signal